librelane/librelane/docs/source/getting_started/common/nix_installation/installation_linux.md

     * 6th Gen Intel® Core CPU or later OR AMD Ryzen™️ 1000-series or later
     * 16 GiB of RAM

-We will primarily support Ubuntu 20.04+ for LibreLane.
+We primarily support Ubuntu 22.04+ for LibreLane.

 If you're looking to build a virtual machine, we recommend [Ubuntu 22.04](https://releases.ubuntu.com/jammy/).